apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A timeline of key moments leading to Japan planes colliding.
-Human error is seen as a possible cause**
+**How NASA is offering to put you on the moon in just months**

-You can read more about it [here](https://apnews.com/article/japan-haneda-runway-collision-jal-airbus-fire-6aff794f9d2eb004db2122928cc873b2).
+You can read more about it [here](https://www.foxnews.com/media/nasa-offering-put-moon-months).

 ## Requirements
 - Python 3.8